bendqh1/phccf/call_install.sh.md

-One could use the following pattern (after editing it) to call `install.sh` of this remote program:
+One could use the following pattern (most likely, after proper configuration) to call `install.sh` of this remote program:

 ```shell
 (